Do you suffer from pelvic pain after sitting for a long period of time?

 Pelvic Floor Physical Therapy strengthens the muscles in your pelvic floor, which can help alleviate pain and soreness, along with symptoms of urinary leakage or bowel incontinence.

-To learn more about whether Pelvic Floor Physical Therapy is right for you, click the button below and schedule a free consult with a Pelvic Health Specialist.
+To learn more about whether Pelvic Floor Physical Therapy is right for you, click the button below and schedule an evaluation with a Pelvic Health Specialist.